pro7otype/cv/README.md

 ## Core Competencies

-My diverse exeriences across both technical and customer facing roles mean that I can be extremely valuable in multidisciplinary roles.
+My diverse experiences across both technical and customer facing roles mean that I can be extremely valuable in multidisciplinary roles.
 I am an exceptional communicator and have an analytical, curious mind.
 My empathy allows me to teach and coach highly effectively.
 I value quality  and am always looking for an elegant and simple solution to a problem.

 ## Gaming/Coaching Experience

   - Currently working with the local municipality in Ordu, Turkey to create an esports team.
-  - Twitch Affliate streamer since October 2019, specialising in educational/coaching content.
+  - Twitch Affiliate streamer since October 2019, specialising in educational/coaching content.
   - Coached a casual 3000 rated team to prepare them for Overwatch open division.
   - Active discord server for my Twitch channel where I interact with viewers and coaching students.
   - Coached Overwatch players from Bronze up to GM on stream.